Students, here is all-in-one guidance for what to do, depending on where you live, for:

 The virus may also be transmitted by touching a surface or object that has the virus on it and then touching one's own mouth, nose, or possibly eyes.
 It's also possible that the virus can spread to humans from animals or pets.

-Vaccination for COVID-19 will be available.
+Vaccination for COVID-19 is available.

 COVID-19 is preventable with simple precautions: